 One photo for the US Visa.

-Receipts proving that you've paid your fees.
+Receipts showing that you've paid your fees.

-One copy of your original I-20 form.
+One copy of your original I-20 form

-Proof of your educational credentials, such as a diploma
+Proof of your academic credentials, such as:

 Tax information from the last three years.